Upcoming Rides, Attractions, Refurbishments, and More!

 Sunset Boulevard at Disney’s Hollywood Studios will soon play host to Cruella de Vil, Captain Hook, and Maleficent.
 Each will have their turn breaking through the glass of the Magic Mirror to perform on stage.
 And you never know who else will pop up — villains tend to lurk in the shadows and appear when you least expect them!

-The show is expected to open sometime in Summer 2025 in the Sunset Showcase (a theatre most recently occupied by Lightning McQueen’s Racing Academy, which permanently closes October 7, 2024).
+Disney Villains Unfairly Ever After is expected to open sometime in Summer 2025 in the Sunset Showcase (a theatre most recently occupied by Lightning McQueen’s Racing Academy, which permanently closed October 7, 2024).

 Pirates-Themed Tavern